 \begin{abstract}

 Hydronephrosis is a common renal disease in children which can lead to a series of complications, and ultrasonography is a basic examination usually performed on suspected hydronephrosis patients.
 If we can use deep learning approaches to judge and grade the disease in the ultrasonic examination stage, we can save a lot of manpower, medical resources, money, and help the suffered patients.
-For the semantic segmentation of kidney ultrasound image, we designed an ttention-based Pyramid Scene Parsing Network, the core of which is the basic feature extraction network combining ttention odule and pyramid analysis module.
+For the semantic segmentation of kidney ultrasound image, we designed an Attention-based Pyramid Scene Parsing Network (A-PSPNet), the core of which is the basic feature extraction network combining Convolutional Block Attention Module (CBAM) and pyramid analysis module.
 Experiments were carried out on a hydronephrosis dataset containing 1850 annotated ultrasound images, including the arrangement of attention units, statistical computing power, and comparison of the effectiveness between the benchmark and our proposed method.
-Our constructed model achieved better segmentation performance than benchmarks with only little extra overhead, which validated the and effectiveness of the model.
+Our constructed model achieved better segmentation performance than benchmarks with only little extra overhead, which validated the lightweight and effectiveness of the model.

 \end{abstract}